Cataracts in dogs (via)

 When lanosterol was injected into cataract proteins in vitro, they did resolve.
 And moderate success was also seen in the eyes of cats and dogs when lanosterol was applied as drops into their eyes.
 (See YouTube video about the results of lanosterol here.)

 The findings of this study have been challenged, as have studies of other proteins that are said to lead to a non-surgical correction of cataracts.
-But when I read the reviews of hundreds of pet parents who have had success treating their pets with lanosterol-derived eye drops, I am not ready to believe they are all imagining improved vision in their dogs, cats, and even themselves.
+But when I read the reviews of hundreds of pet parents who have had success treating their pets with lanosterol-derived eye drops, I was not ready to believe they are all imagining improved vision in their dogs, cats, and even themselves.

 Cataract in cat (via)